10 Texas Roadhouse Healthy Options for Athletes

 Another lean, grilled chicken option at Texas Roadhouse is the herb crusted chicken, which is marinated and seasoned with a variety herbs and spices.

-The herb crusted chicken provides 47 grams of protein and 1 gram of saturated fat.
 This chicken entrée is higher in sodium (1,210 mg sodium) than the grilled BBQ chicken (450 mg).

 Following a workout, athletes need to replace both the fluid and sodium lost in sweat.
 Consuming foods that contain sodium with the post-game meal can support athletes with meeting these recovery nutrition needs.